Faculty & Staff

 ANDREW FLORY (American Music, Music History) received the B.A. from the City College of New York and the M.A. and Ph.D. from the University of North Carolina at Chapel Hill.
 Andrew teaches courses in American music, focusing on rock, rhythm and blues, and jazz.
 Andrew was a member of the Royster Society and was awarded the John Motley Morehead Fellowship to complete his dissertation, which was awarded the Glen Haydon Award for Outstanding Dissertation in Musicology from the UNC Music Department.
 Andrew has read papers at the national meetings of the American Musicological Society, the Society for Music Theory, the Society for Ethnomusicology, and the Society for American Music.
 He has also been invited to speak nationally and internationally at institutions such as the University of Surrey, Princeton University, and the University of Michigan.
 Andrew has written articles, encyclopedia entries, and reviews on the music of Marvin Gaye, the Beatles, African-American pop singers and balladeers, and Bang On a Can.
 He has written extensively about American rhythm and blues, and is an expert on the music of Motown.
 His book, I Hear a Symphony: Listening to the Music of Motown, is forthcoming from The University of Michigan Press.
 Working directly with Universal Records, Andrew has served as consultant for several recent Motown reissues.
 He is also co-author of the history of rock textbook What’s that Sound (W.W.
 Norton).

 JUSTIN LONDON (Music Theory, Music Psychology, Aesthetics, American Popular Music History) received the B.M. in Classical Guitar and the M.M. in Music Theory from the Cincinnati College-Conservatory of Music, and the Ph.D. in Music History and Theory from the University of Pennsylvania.
-His research interests include the perception, cognition, and neuroscience of musical rhythm, language-music relationships, and musical aesthetics.
-His book Hearing in Time, (Oxford University Press, 2004, 2nd edition 2012) is a cross-cultural exploration of the perception and cognition of musical meter.
-He is currently pursuing joint research on the microtimings of African rhythm with Rainer Polak (Hochschule für Musik und Tanz, Köln), on the parallel usage and meaning of pauses in speech and music with Sarah Hawkins (The University of Cambridge), and using datamining techniques to survey rhythmic maxima and minima in classical music with Wei Kunlin (Peking University).
-He served as President of the Society for Music Theory in 2007-2009.
-Professor London's personal website can be found at http://people.carleton.edu/~jlondon.
+His research interests include the theory and psychology of musical rhythm, language-music relationships, and musical aesthetics.
+He is currently pursuing research on the microtimings of African rhythm performance with Rainer Polak (Hochschule für Musik und Tanz, Köln), motion capture and cross-modal perception of musical tempo with Petri Toiviainen (The University of Jyväskylä, Finland), and on the use and meaning of pauses in speech and music with Ian Cross and Sarah Hawkins (The University of Cambridge).
+He served as President of the Society for Music Theory (2007-2009) and was a Fulbright Professor at The University of Jyväskylä, Finland (2014).

 NICOLA MELVILLE (Piano) received the B.M. from the Victoria University of Wellington (New Zealand), and the M.M., D.M.A., and the Performers Certificate from the Eastman School of Music.
 Melville has commissioned and premiered many works by composers in the United States and her native New Zealand.
 She has recorded the complete piano rags of William Albright for the Equilibrium label; her most recent CD, released on Innova Recordings, features thirteen new commissions by award-winning composers from around the US, and is now available online at http://innova.mu/artist1.asp?skuID=334.
 As well as being an advocate for new music, her ongoing interests include interdisciplinary performances that combine music with other Arts in live performance.